- Afterlife Express: When the psychopomp travels in or takes the form of a vehicle, usually a train.

 - Reapers take this a step beyond being mere guides.
 Without a reaper present, it is impossible to die at all.

 - On Touched by an Angel, Andrew, described as an "angel of death", performed this role.

-- Hindu: Yama, the Lord Of Death and Justice.
-Also exists in Buddhism, but there it's sometimes a title held by multiple entities.
+- Hindu: The Yamadoots, who serve Yama, the Lord Of Death and Justice.

 - You had to find your own way through the desert of death to be judged.
 Prayers, spellscrolls and various items put into your grave would help you on this journey.
 Oh, and you had to be mummified, if you didn't want to take the journey as a rotting corpse, and probably never reach your destination.